The University of Adelaide

 Available Funding Options

-Prof. John Williams, Pro Vice-Chancellor for Research at the University of Adelaide
+Prof. John Williams, Executive Dean of the Faculty of The Professions at the University of Adelaide

 Why would you recommend German students to do a PhD in Australia?